2013 Hyundai Sonata Interior

 - "Your writer's six-foot two-inch frame slid into the driver's seat with plenty of room.
 In fact, the seat had to be moved forward a bit for comfort (later that afternoon, we jumped into the rear seat behind ‘ourselves’ and discovered that space and legroom was more than adequate)." -- Autoblog (2011)

-Reviewers like that the Sonata’s interior features are easy to use and the controls have a good layout.
+Reviewers write that the Sonata’s interior features are easy to use and the controls have a good layout.

 - "In general, Sonata's controls are simple to use and easy to reach.
 Though most basic audio settings are controlled with buttons on the steering wheel or center of the dashboard, the available navigation system absorbs some audio functions.
 The gauges and other displays are easy to see and read at a glance." -- Consumer Guide